LuciusBest/grime-index/README.md

 ### JavaScript modules

-The `js/` directory contains modules used by the main page as well as utilities for future features.
-For example, `filters/` contains scripts to filter the global index by speaker or instrumental and `AudioReactiveType/` provides an audio‑reactive typography experiment.
+The `js/` directory now separates code by function:

+- `audio/` contains the audio‑reactive typography experiments.
+- `data/` bundles the archive loader and filtering logic.
+- `ui/` groups visual components like the timeline, lyrics display and filter UI.
+- `video/` hosts the player and WebGL shader controllers.

 ### Data files